OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:8

-But since we are of the day, let’s be sober, having put on the breastplate of faith and love, and as a helmet, the hope of salvation.
+But as we belong to the day, let us remain clear-minded, having put on the breastplate of faith and love, and for a helmet, the hope of salvation.

 ## 1 Thessalonians 5:9

-For God has not destined us for wrath, but for obtaining salvation through our Lord Jesus Christ,
+For God has not appointed us to suffer wrath, but to receive salvation through our Lord Jesus Christ,

 ## 1 Thessalonians 5:10

-who died for us, so that whether we are awake or asleep, we will live together with Him.
+who died for us, so that whether we are alert or at rest, we may live together with Him.

 ## 1 Thessalonians 5:11

-Therefore, encourage one another and build one another up, just as you also are doing.
+Therefore, encourage each other and build each other up, just as you are already doing.

 ## 1 Thessalonians 5:12

-But we ask you, brothers and sisters, to recognise those who diligently labour among you and are in leadership over you in the Lord, and give you instruction,
+But we ask you, dear friends, to acknowledge those who work hard among you, who care for you in the Lord, and who instruct you,

 ## 1 Thessalonians 5:13

-and that you regard them very highly in love because of their work.
-Live in peace with one another.
+and to hold them in the highest regard in love because of their work.
+Live in peace with each other.

 ## 1 Thessalonians 5:14

-We urge you, brothers and sisters, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.
+We urge you, dear friends, warn those who are idle and disruptive, encourage the disheartened, help the weak, be patient with everyone.

 ## 1 Thessalonians 5:15

-See that no one repays another with evil for evil, but always seek what is good for one another and for all people.
+Ensure that nobody repays wrong for wrong, but always strive to do what is good for each other and for everyone else.

 ## 1 Thessalonians 5:16